Sonosfera

 Granted, choose StorePlay if you manage a large, international franchise with a dedicated IT staff.
 It excels at granular, multi-region control and offline playback for enterprise deployments.
 Corporate head offices benefit greatly from its centralized audio management features across continents.

-Choose Sonosfera if you are a UK small business owner who wants a simple, legally sound solution.
-For £19.99 a month, you get the music and the legal cover in one go.
+Choose Sonosfera if you are a UK small business owner who wants a simple, documented catalogue solution.
+For £19.99 a month, you get the music player and account proof for eligible Sonosfera catalogue playback.
 Music Licence Salon Canada: SOCAN & Entandem Costs.

-Stop worrying about PPL inspectors and separate licensing bills.
-Start your 14-day free trial at Sonosfera today and get your commercial music certificate in three minutes.
-Keep your premises legal and your customers happy without the administrative hassle of dual contracts.
+Start your 14-day free trial at Sonosfera today and get account proof for eligible Sonosfera catalogue playback.
+Keep your music source documented and your customers happy without the admin of consumer playlists.